-Despite the success to date, real challenges remain to sustain current progress and achieve the 2015 and 2020 measles and rubella goals.
+Despite the success to date, real challenges remain to sustain current progress and achieve the 2020 measles and rubella goals.

 Strengthening routine immunization systems